How do Hormones Work? Their Mechanisms and Reg

 Hormonal secretion and inhibition:

-Most hormones are secreted by stimulation from anterior pituitary hormones.
+Most hormones are secreted under the influence of pituitary hormones.

 These hormones are synthesized and then secreted into the blood.
-When the blood levels reach a specific point, they are inhibited by on feedback signal.
+When the blood levels reach a specific point, they are inhibited by a feedback signal.

 The signal for synthesis: Hormonal synthesis is done by endocrine glands in the body.
 However, hormonal synthesis is initiated by a signaling pathway.
 This stimulated the glands to synthesize the hormone.